 Agencies are popular because they are easier to get jobs with (apart from if you are a girl, apparently), but often that means suffering when it comes to wages.

 Are you looking to find pruning jobs with vineyards who employ directly?
 We’ve put together a super-handy FREE spreadsheet with all of their contact details!
-Just click here to view it, and good luck!
+Just click the button below to view it, and good luck!

 What to Expect as a Pruner in Western Australia